 How's your soil?:

 What's your garden style?:

 Chris began his passion for hybridizing Hellebores while living in hot, humid, and deer-infested South Carolina.
 He began by searching out the most vigorous, largest flowering Hellebores and started breeding for pure color strains.
-After more than 15 years of careful hand-crosses and record keeping, we are proud to offer his new Winter Thrillers™ Hellebores to our customers.
+After more than 15 years of careful hand-crosses and record keeping, we are proud to offer his new Winter Thriller™ Hellebores to our customers.

 Chris is constantly striving to improve flower color, flower size, plant vigor, and foliage.
-Individual colors in the WINTER THRILLERS™ series range from the heavily spotted ‘Ice Follies’ (everyone’s favorite of the series) to the rich garnet red of ‘Red Racer’ with its gigantic 3.75” flowers!
+Individual colors in the WINTER THRILLER™ series range from the heavily spotted ‘Ice Follies’ (everyone’s favorite of the series) to the rich garnet red of ‘Red Racer’ with its gigantic 3.75” flowers!
 Since the seed is the F3 generation, all of the named varieties come true to color.
 10--15% will bloom the first year, followed by 100% bloom the second year.

 Immense flower size is a major goal of Chris’ breeding program and we were simply amazed that he has managed to breed giant 3-4” flowering Hellebores when we visited his breeding greenhouses right here in Michigan!
 ‘Pink Parachutes’ flowers routinely measured 3 ¾” across!
 And they are held atop very strong, non-flopping, flower stems that can reach 18” tall and appear well above the foliage.

 Tremendous plant vigor is essential in Chris’ breeding program and he continuously rogues his Hellebore stock block to destroy any plants which have the slightest weakness in growth habit.
 The day we visited, he had already set aside several immense flowering stock plants that didn’t meet his rigid vigor standards and were headed for the dumpster.
 And no dumpster-diving is allowed!